mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 The scope of a QUIC Plugin is restricted by both the limitations of this execution environment, e.g. in terms of instruction set and quantity, and by the surface exposed by the Plugin API, e.g. the quantity of state that can be read from or written to by a plugin.
-The API also defines a set of protocol operations to which QUIC Plugins can be injected.
+The Plugin API also defines a set of protocol operations to which QUIC Plugins can be injected.
 For instance, a QUIC implementation might restrict QUIC Plugins injection to its acknowledgment generation policy, e.g. the protocol operation deciding whether sending an ACK